Salwan/salwan.github.io/_posts/2019-10-03-simplebench.md

 #### Javascript

 The anomaly here is NodeJS which uses the excellently optimized [Google V8 engine](https://v8.dev/).
-Not only did it match but actually surpass native C++ performance on 2 platforms.
-I have no explanation other than blaming it on timer precision? but I'm not surprised its performance is that good as it not only runs 100% of the web, but a growing list of desktop applications like this very editor I'm using to write these words now.
+Not only did it match but actually surpass native C++ performance on several platforms.
+I have no explanation other than blaming it on timer precision? but I'm not surprised its performance is that good as it not only runs 100% of the web, but a growing list of desktop/mobile applications like this very editor I'm using to write these words now.

+It's worth noting that the startup time when running `node simplebench.js` is almost as slow as compiling the C++ version.
+This indicates some hardcore jit compilation taking place before actual execution of the script starts.

 #### Godot/GDScript

 Godot's GDScript is not as bad as I thought it'll be, about 2x CPython.
 Alone it would make Godot a terrible solution for bigger games, but luckily Godot allows C++ modules to be used for critical bits and Mono/C# support is almost ready for prime time.
+I'm hoping at some point in the future they decide to reimplement GDScript to compile to Mono in the future.